J2Global-Fax/efax-reporting-api/README.md

 * Failures - Provides the failure reasons and counts for DID / Usernames /Destination Numbers for an account in which every attempt during a certain day failed.
 These are users who were unable to send a successful fax to a specific number on a given day.

-* Billable Pages - Pages sent by DID and account.

 ## Access

 All access requires an eFax Developer account and an API token.
 Contact your sales rep to get registered for a token.